Active Learning Based Sampling for High-Dimensional Nonlinear Partial Differential Equations: Numerical Experiment

 \section{Numerical Experiment}

 In this section, our adaptive sampling is tested on three types of PDE examples: elliptic, parabolic, and hyperbolic equations.
 Testing includes various dimensions.
-Adaptive sampling will be compared with RAR in the first example.
-The RAR algorithm used in this work (see Algorithm \ref{alg:6.1}) is slightly different from the algorithm proposed in the paper \cite{lu2020deepxde} in order to make the comparison in which the number of training points will still be fixed. $m$ in the algorithm proposed in the paper \cite{lu2020deepxde} is chosen to be 2000 for testing.
+In this section, we will always use Algorithm \ref{alg:Self-normalized Sampling} (Self-normalized Sampling) to sample training points.
+In our experiments, Algorithm \ref{alg:Metropolis Hastings Sampling} (Metropolis Hastings Sampling) and Algorithm \ref{alg:Self-normalized Sampling} (Self-normalized Sampling) give similar results.
+It is worth mentioning that the main focus of this work is to ``choose'' training examples based on the residual error distribution, and it is independent of the algorithm that is used to simulate the residual error distribution.
+Therefore, one may use other algorithms, such as Gibbs sampling, to simulate the distribution as well.
+Adaptive sampling will be compared with RAR in Examples \ref{sec:elliptic}, \ref{sec:parabolic}, and \ref{sec: hyperb}.
+In the comparison experiments, we only replace AS with RAR (in line $3$ of Algorithm \ref{alg:4.1}, AS is replaced by RAR), and all other settings are kept the same.
+The RAR algorithm used in this work (see Algorithm \ref{alg:6.1}) is slightly different from the algorithm proposed in the paper \cite{deep_XDE} in order to make the comparison in which the number of training points will still be fixed. $m$ in the algorithm proposed in the paper \cite{deep_XDE} is chosen to be $2000$ for testing.
 Finally, our adaptive sampling will be applied to some current frameworks to test if adaptive sampling is compatible with these frameworks.
 The parameter setting for Sections 4.1 and 4.2 is listed in Table \ref{table:3}.